sangwook236/SWL/README.md

 * Change the directory to SWL.
 * Make a build directory.
 	* e.g.) mkdir my_build_dir
-* Change the direcotry to the build directory.
+* Change the directory to the build directory.
 	* e.g.) cd my_build_dir
 * Run CMake.
 * Configure and generate in CMake.